tslearn-team/tslearn/tslearn/docs/gettingstarted.rst

     >>> print(y_train.shape)
     (1000,)

-When working with time series datasets, it is can be useful to rescale time series using tools from the :ref:`tslearn.preprocessing <mod-preprocessing>` module.
+When working with time series datasets, it can be useful to rescale time series using tools from the :ref:`tslearn.preprocessing <mod-preprocessing>` module.

 Playing with your data